-We try benefiting students, full and part time workers and busy professionals, by customizing a training around a schedule that works best for you!
+We try to benefit students, full and part-time workers, and busy professionals, by customizing training around a schedule that works best for you and meets your unique goals and lifestyle.

 The Private Pilot license (PPL) provides foundational knowledge and skills for all future aircraft pilot training.
 Students will learn a solid foundation of skills that can build on as they continue to grow as a pilot.
 This certificate allows someone to act as the pilot of an aircraft and carry passengers in a private capacity (not for pay).
 The PPL is the foundation course on a pathway to an airline pilot career.